anerandros/site-starter/README.md

 # WebApp-starter
-WebApp loader and preloader in Typescript
+WebApp loader and preloader in Typescript.
+From splashpage fading in the real site